JoeAnonimist/blog/docs/qt_widgets/11_multithreading/01_movetothread/02_movetothread_walk_filesystem.md

 5. Finally start the background thread.
 All this happens in the `Window.on_start_button_clicked()` slot which means a new `QThread` and `Worker` objects are created each time the start button is clicked.

 One thing to note is that we override the `QWidget.close()` slot to interrupt the background thread which makes sure the thread and the worker are deleted if the user closes the main window while the thread is still running.
+The same sequence, `QThread.requestInterruption()` + `QThread.quit()` + `QThread.wait()`, is used in `Window.on_cancel_button_clicked()` to make sure that the background thread exits cleanly when interrupted.